cdown/zcfan/README.md

 ## Usage

-zcfan has the following default fan states:
+zcfan reads all temperature sensors present on the system.
+By default, it has the following default fan states:

 | Config name | thinkpad_acpi fan level           | Default trip temperature (C) |
 |-------------|-----------------------------------|------------------------------|